 - What’s not included?
 Flights, visa costs, spending money

 - Length of placement: From two weeks

 You can experience volunteer development work on a Care placement in Ethiopia as part of a gap year in your education, on a career break, as part of an extended holiday or during your retirement.
 You could be a trained professional or totally new to the field.
 All we ask is that you have a passion for and a commitment to the work and to the people you are there to help.

-Only two decades ago, Ethiopia was ravaged by massive famine and cruel conflicts that left many hundreds of thousands of children orphaned.
+Only two decades ago, Ethiopia was ravaged by massive famine and cruel conflicts that left many hundreds of thousands of children abandoned.
 Today, the onslaught of HIV/AIDS combined with desperate poverty means that many children from the latest generation are being left to fend for themselves.
 The need for care volunteers cannot be over-emphasised.

 Despite the rapid growth of the capital, Addis Ababa, and the emergence of a small Ethiopian middle class, over three quarters of Ethiopians still live on less than $1 a day.
 A placement on one of our volunteer Care projects is sure to be challenging but you there will not be a single moment when you doubt that you are needed, or valued.

-Voluntary Community Development and Orphanage work with Projects Abroad
+Voluntary Community Development work with Projects Abroad